inz1981/MediaMachinery/README.md

-# MM
+# MediaMachinery

 ## Introduction
-This project holds information on how to setup a media download, player and server for contents aiming for TV Series and Movies.
-With that, the aim of this project is not to inspire nor encourage to piracy in any way.
+This project holds information on how to setup a media downloader, player and server for contents aiming for TV Series and Movies.
+With that, the aim of this project is not to inspire nor to encourage to piracy in any way.

+The end goal is to is to have a NUC running on Linux Ubuntu 18.04 with the following installed on the host:

+* Ubuntu 18.04
+* Kodi
+* Docker
+* Docker-Compose

+And the following shall be run as docker instances:

+* Sonarr
+* Radarr
+* Bazarr
+* Jackett
+* Emby
+* FileBrowser

+Now, the Kodi shall be run upon startup of the machine.
+All the docker services are run in the background.
+Once the docker services are started the shall be reached through the web interfaces on the private network.
+The purpose of these services is to look for new TV-Series/Movies that the user is subscribed to.
+Once found, they are downloaded and once completed the Kodi (media player) is updated.

 ## Hardware
 The server and player used for the purpose of downloading and playing